-In response to further questions from the Panel the officer responded that a housing needs survey was carried out for all applicants where they could add preferences of where they would like to live.
-It was noted from further questions regarding the criteria for housing need that strong and weak affiliations with an area and people could be integrated but would also be conditional to other factors.
-The Panel heard that the pilot scheme currently underway had the criteria that the applicants had to live and work in the area so that transport issues could be avoided.
+In response to further questions from the Panel the officer responded that a housing needs survey was carried out for housing being proposed in rural areas.
+All applicants on the Council's housing registerall applicants where they could add preferences of where they would like to live.
+It was noted from further questions regarding the criteria for housing that people would be considered for housing in rural areas primarily based on need and would consider boththat strong and weak affiliations with an area and people could be integrated but would also be conditional to other factors.
+The Panel heard that the criteria for the pilot scheme currently underway had the criteria proposed was that the applicants had to live and or work in the area so that transport issues could be avoided.